timothepearce/laravel-time-series-docs/docs/getting-started/query-your-projections.md

 MyProjection::all();
 ```

-This query will return an instance of the `ProjectionCollection` collection, which will help you generate a [time-series](/getting-started/query-your-projections#converts-your-projections-to-a-time-series) if needed.
+This query will return an instance of the `ProjectionCollection` collection, which will help you generate a [time series](/getting-started/query-your-projections#converts-your-projections-to-a-time series) if needed.

 ### Using the model relationship